 Cons of Centralized

-- Fast turnaround is not possible due to centralized location
+- A fast turnaround is not possible due to the centralized location

-- Customer does not know the history of the returned part
+- The customer does not know the history of the returned part

-- High percentage of returned parts are failed and cannot be cleaned/remanufactured
+- A high percentage of returned parts are failed and cannot be cleaned/remanufactured

 - Not legal in California